Tetrakern/fictioneer/DEVELOPMENT.md

 * [Child theme example](https://github.com/Tetrakern/fictioneer-child-theme)
 * [Liminal child theme](https://github.com/Tetrakern/fictioneer-liminal)

-## Coding Standards and Documentation
+## Coding Standards & Documentation

 You can follow the WordPress [coding](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/) and [documentation](https://developer.wordpress.org/coding-standards/inline-documentation-standards/) standards, but they are not imperative here.
 Since the theme was originally not meant to be publicly released, no thought was spent on collaboration.
 Which does not mean no standards apply, just not the official ones.
 Great effort has been put into refactoring and documenting, making everything orderly and clean.
 Contributors are to uphold this effort and improve what is lacking.
 Either by following the official handbook or mimicking the existing code.